Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Main results

+Now we can apply the same line of reasoning to the case of compact K\"ahler spaces, applying Lemma \ref{typfiber} to the MRC fibration of $X$.

-\begin{proof}[Proof of Theorem 1.6] If $X$ is not uniruled then the result follows from Proposition ~\ref{NonUniKah}.
+\begin{proof}[Proof of Theorem 1.6] Passing to a resolution of singularities, we may assume that $X$ is smooth.
+If $X$ is not uniruled then the result follows from Proposition \ref{NonUniKah}.

 Suppose that $X$ is uniruled.
 Then we consider the MRC fibration $f \colon X \dasharrow B$ with $B$ non-uniruled and $\dim(B) < \dim(X)$.
+If $\dim(B) = 0$ then $X$ is rationally connected and hence projective by Proposition \ref{RatKah}; this case follows from Theorem \ref{MainRC}.
+Assume from now on that $\dim(B) > 0$.
 Then for every $i \in \mathbb{N}$ there exists an exact sequence of groups where the action of $G'_i$ is fiberwise with respect to $f$ and $G''_i$ acts faithfully on $B$.
-Let $X_t$ be a very typical fiber of $f$, that is, $t$ is a point in a complement of at most countable union of proper analytic subsets of $B$.
-Since the set of finite groups $\{G_i\}$ is countable, by \cite[Lemma 3.1]{PS21} we may assume that for a very typical fiber $X_t$.
-Note that by Proposition \ref{RatKah} the fibers of $f$ are projective.
-Then by Theorem \ref{MainRC} the unbounded rank of the sequence $\{G'_i\}$ is at most $\dim(X_t)$.
-Moreover, by Theorem ~\ref{NonUni} the unbounded rank of the sequence $\{G''_i\}$ is at most $2\dim(B)$.
-By Lemma ~\ref{abelianmain} we obtain that the unbounded rank of the sequence $\{G_i\}$ is at most $2\dim(B) + \dim(X_t)$; in particular, one has \end{proof}
+Since the set of finite groups $\{G_i\}_{i \in \mathbb{N}}$ is countable, by Lemma \ref{typfiber} we may assume that where $X_t$ is a very typical (in particular, smooth) fiber of $f$.
+Note that by Proposition \ref{RatKah} smooth fibers of $f$ are projective.
+Now by Theorem \ref{MainRC}, the asymptotic rank of the sequence $\{G'_i\}$ is at most $\dim(X_t)$.
+Moreover, by the assumptions on $B$ and by Theorem ~\ref{NonUni} the asymptotic rank of the sequence $\{G''_i\}$ is at most $2\dim(B)$.
+By Lemma ~\ref{abelianmain}, the asymptotic rank $r$ of the sequence $\{G_i\}$ is at most $2\dim(B) + \dim(X_t)$; in particular, as desired. \end{proof}

+\begin{remark} To prove Theorem \ref{MainKahler} in full generality, it suffices to prove that ``large'' finite abelian subgroups of $\Bim(X)$ can be pseudo-regularized on a compact K\"ahler manifold $X'$ bimeromorphic to $X$.
+By considering the algebraic reduction (see \cite[Definition 3.3]{Ue75}) of a compact K\"ahler space $X$, it suffices to resolve the above problem in the case when $X$ has algebraic dimension 0.
+In particular, if $X$ has no divisors (like a general compact complex torus) this statement is clear, since $\Bim(X) = \Psaut(X)$ in this case. \end{remark}